-hey dee ho educational services have been providing specialist education programs for babies, toddlers and pre schoolers since 1987.
+hey dee ho educational services have been providing specialist educational programs for babies, toddlers and pre schoolers since 1987.
 Today, our programs operate in approximately 400 Early Learning Services across Australia with over 15,000 children participating in hey dee ho programs every week.

 With over 30 years experience in the early childhood education sector, we are continually ensuring our programs are innovative and reflect best practice.
 Entertaining and engaging, each of our programs meet industry compliance requirements ensuring our services stand out from the rest.

-Recognising the need to promote healthy lifestyles and varied activities, we have partnered with industry experts to develop our extensive portfolio of programs including: hey dee ho music, hey dee ho active8, fun-key music, fun-key yoga and the Fiction Factory.
-Our diversity of programs provides a comprehensive enhancement programming schedule to Early Learning Services and supports many of the developmental needs of children.
+Recognising the need to promote healthy lifestyles and varied activities, we have partnered with industry experts to develop our extensive portfolio of programs including: hey dee ho music, hey dee ho active 8, fun-key music, fun-key yoga and the Fiction Factory.
+Our diversity of programs provides a comprehensive enhancement programming schedule to early learning services and supports many of the developmental needs of children.

-While our focus is providing educational programs to children from birth to age twelve, we also offer intergenerational sessions at aged care facilities, perform public and private concerts, conduct birthday party entertainment and provide entertainment for charities including Ronald McDonald House, Variety Children’s Charity, Relay for Life and more.
+While our focus is providing educational programs to children from birth to age five, we also offer intergenerational sessions at aged care facilities, perform public and private concerts, conduct birthday party entertainment and provide entertainment for charities including Ronald McDonald House, Variety Children’s Charity, Relay for Life and more.

 Research tells us that when learning is fun, it is more effective (Neuroscience of Joyful Education, Judy Willis).
 We aim for the perfect balance of play-based learning with our range of fantastic educational programs.